Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Abstract

 \section{Abstract}

+The Stirling numbers of type $B$ of the second kind count signed set partitions.
+In this paper we provide new combinatorial and analytical identities regarding these numbers as well as Broder's $r$-version of these numbers.
+Among these identities one can find recursions, explicit formulas based on the inclusion-exclusion principle, and also exponential generating functions.

+These Stirling numbers can be considered as members of a wider family of triangles of numbers that are characterized using results of Comtet and Lancaster.

-This paper deals with analytical aspects of several generalizations of Stirling number of both kinds.
-We generalize the Comtet and Lancaster theorems, which present conditions that are equivalent to the definition of ordinary Stirling numbers of both kinds, to the case of the $q,r$-poly Stirling numbers (which are $q$-analogues of the restricted Stirling numbers defined by Broder and having a polynomial values appearing in their defining recursion).
+We generalize these theorems, which present equivalent conditions for a triangle of numbers to be a triangle of generalized Stirling numbers, to the case of the $q,r$-poly Stirling numbers, which are $q$-analogues of the restricted Stirling numbers defined by Broder and having a polynomial value appearing in their defining recursion.
+There are two ways to do this and these ways are related by a nice identity.

 {\bf Keywords:} $q,r$-poly-Stirling numbers, $q$-calculus, $r$-Stirling numbers, Comtet Theorem, Lancaster Theorem, Coxeter groups of type $B$, set partitions of type $B$

 {\bf MR Subject Classifications:} Primary: 05A15; Secondary: 05A18, 05A19, 05A30, 11B73